NottingHack/members-guide/workshop.rst

-The Wrokshop
+The Workshop
 ============

 The heart of Nottingham Hackspace is the workshop, where you’ll find most tools along with various consumables.
-Facilities in the workshop include workbenches, an electronics bench complete with oscilloscopes and PCB etching equipment, bike parking and repair facilities, a laser cutter, hand and power tools for joinery, a large sink plus screen printing equipment and a metalworking area with metal lathe, milling machine and welding equipment.
-Some of the tools and facilities in here are on loan from other members.

-***Please respect things and put them back where you found them.***

-Ask about anything if you’re not sure.
+Facilities in the workshop include:

+* General purpose workbenches
+* Electronics area complete with oscilloscopes and PCB etching equipment
+* Bike parking and repair facilities
+* The laser cutter,
+* General hand and power tools for joinery
+* Large sink plus screen printing equipment
+* Metalworking area with metal lathe, milling machine and welding equipment.
+* Dusty area
+* Spraybooth

+Please replace tools back in their correct storage when you have finished with them, and tidy up any dust or mess made by the tools being used.